 First, Kyle Shanahan does not use his tight end heavily in the passing game.
 This was something I covered this past offseason.
 But he does create good matchups for his tight ends and the Vikings defense did give up some points to the tight end.
 Over the last five weeks of the season George Kittle averaged almost four targets a game.
 It may not seem like a lot, but Shanahan likes to send his tight ends up the middle of the field, so those four targets can turn into huge gains.
 Plus Kittle was a top ten tight end against the Jaguars last year.
 Remember what Jalen Ramsey said this past June?

 It will be “scheme” once again that will allow Kittle to be open for big gains in Week 1 of the regular season.
 START: George Kittle, SIT: Garrett Celek

 This week is not a great week to be starting players from the 49ers.
 That will change, but this week they have a very tough matchup ahead of them and I would not be comfortable with them in my lineup.

 You can follow Matt on Twitter here!

-Stay tuned to 49ersHub for more fantasy news!
+Stay tuned tp 49ersHub for more football and fantasy news!